JaeYoonKim72/CRC_Korean/README.md

 # Whole genome data of normal-blood pairs of 99 Korean colorectal cancer individuals

-This somatic calling process for whole genome data of cancer patients was constructed by Jae-Yoon Kim (jaeyoonkim@kribb.re.kr), and it is based on GATK4, BWA-mem2, and samtools softwares.
+This somatic calling process for whole genome data of cancer patients was constructed by Jae-Yoon Kim (jaeyoonkim@kribb.re.kr), and it is based on GATK4, BWA-mem2, samtools, and bcftools softwares.

 This pipeline starts with paired-end fastq files and does not cover quality check and control steps (e.g. fastqc or cutadapter).